FastCGI-Archives/mod_fastcgi/INSTALL.md

 To build mod_fastcgi as a project you'll need M$ VC++ 6.0:

 1. Open the mod_fastcgi project file with the VC++.

 2. Edit the Project for your configuration.

-    a) Select Project->Settings or press <ALT+F7>.
+  1. Select Project->Settings or press <ALT+F7>.

-    b) Select "All Configurations" from "Settings For" drop-down menu.
+  2. Select "All Configurations" from "Settings For" drop-down menu.

-    c) Select the "C/C++" tab.
+  3. Select the "C/C++" tab.

-    d) Select "Preprocessor" from the "Category" drop-down menu.
+  4. Select "Preprocessor" from the "Category" drop-down menu.

-    e) Edit the path in "Additional include directories" to include your Apache source header files (e.g. C:\apache_1.3.12\src\include).
+  5. Edit the path in "Additional include directories" to include your Apache source header files (e.g. C:\apache_1.3.12\src\include).

-    f) Select the "Link" tab.
+  6. Select the "Link" tab.

-    g) Select "General" from the "Category" drop-down menu.
+  7. Select "General" from the "Category" drop-down menu.

-    h) Select "Win32 Release" from "Settings For" drop-down menu.
+  8. Select "Win32 Release" from "Settings For" drop-down menu.

-    i) Edit the path in "Object/library modules" to include your Apache Release library (e.g. C:\apache_1.3.12\src\CoreR\ApacheCore.lib).
+  9. Edit the path in "Object/library modules" to include your Apache Release library (e.g. C:\apache_1.3.12\src\CoreR\ApacheCore.lib).

-    j) Select "Win32 Debug" from "Settings For" drop-down menu.
+  10. Select "Win32 Debug" from "Settings For" drop-down menu.

-    k) Edit the path in "Object/library modules" to include your Apache Debug library (e.g. C:\apache_1.3.12\src\CoreD\ApacheCore.lib).
+  11. Edit the path in "Object/library modules" to include your Apache Debug library (e.g. C:\apache_1.3.12\src\CoreD\ApacheCore.lib).

-    l) Select OK.
+  12. Select OK.

 3. Select "Set Active Configuration" from the "Build" menu and choose either a release or debug build.

 4. Select "Build mod_fastcgi.dll" from the "Build" menu.

 To install mod_fastcgi (built above or retrieved from http://fastcgi.com/dist/):

 1. Copy the mod_fastcgi.dll to the Apache modules directory (e.g. C:\Apache\modules)

 2. Edit the httpd configurion file (e.g. C:\Apache\conf\httpd.conf)
    and add a line like:

 ```
        LoadModule fastcgi_module modules/mod_fastcgi.dll
 ```

-     Note that if there's a ClearModuleList directive after new entry, you'll have to either move the LoadModule after the ClearModuleList or add (have a look at how the other modules are handled):
+> Note that if there's a ClearModuleList directive after new entry,
+> you'll have to either move the LoadModule after the ClearModuleList
+> or add (have a look at how the other modules are handled):

 ```
        AddModule mod_fastcgi.c
 ```

 3. Edit the httpd configuration file(s) to enable your FastCGI application(s).
 See docs/mod_fastcgi.html for details.